med-khalil/SheSolves-4.0/3_ Problem3/Statement.md

 The first line contains a single integer **n** (3≤n≤100) — the number of columns.

 The next two lines describe the level.
-The i-th of these lines describes the i-th line of the level — the line consists of the characters '0' and '1'.
+The i-th of these lines describes the i-th line of the level — the line consists of the characters '.' and '#'.
-The character '0' corresponds to a safe cell, the character '1' corresponds to a trap cell.
+The character '.' corresponds to a safe cell, the character '#' corresponds to a trap cell.

-Additional constraint on the input: cells (1,1) and (2,n) are safe.
+Additional constraint on the input: cells (1,1) and (2,n) are always safe.

 ## Output :
 For each test case, output YES if it is possible to complete the level, and NO otherwise.